 Homework, Tests, Exam Percent of Grade

+Lab Attendance 5%

 Homework/Quizzes 20%

 Chapter Tests (Average of 3 Tests) 50%

-Comprehensive Final Exam 30%
+Comprehensive Final Exam 25%

 Total: 100%

-- Two of the lowest homework grades and one quiz grade will be dropped at the end of the semester. - If the final exam grade is higher than any one of the three chapter tests, then the lowest test grade will be replaced with the final exam grade.
+- Two of the lowest homework grades and one quiz grade will be dropped at the end of the semester. - In the event you are not satisfied with one of your three chapter exam scores, you may ask your instructor for a retake.
+Only ONE retake on a chapter exam of your choosing will be granted.